DCMaxxx/BetTest/README.md

 # Getting started

 Everything needed to build the project on the iOS simulator is included in this repo, there's no heavy dependency needed.
-Don't forget to clone the submodules as well.
 Opening the `.xcodeproj` file is the only step to get started.
 Third party tools and their configuration are described [below](#Third party tools).
 ```